capital-american/Capital-American-Shaman/src/pages/products/index.md

         <h3>Terpene Rich Hemp Oil Tincture</h3>

-        MADE IN USA: This is an all natural, CBD Hemp Oil dietary supplement.
+        <b>MADE IN USA:</b> This is an all natural, CBD Hemp Oil dietary supplement.
 It comes in a 15mL bottle with a dropper.
 It is a tincture (to be taken orally-usually under the tongue).</p>

         <p>

-        Flavors: Blueberry Moon, Cinnamon, Grape, and Natural.
+        <b>Flavors:</b> Blueberry Moon, Cinnamon, Grape, and Natural.

-        Each flavor comes in 150mg, 300mg, 450mg or 750mg – per each bottle.
+        Each flavor comes in 150mg, 300mg, 450mg or 750mg – per bottle.
 Choose your strength and amount of CBD & Terpene Rich Hemp Oil Tincture according to your personal needs.

         </p>

         <p>

-        Usage: We suggest 1/2 dropper twice a day (approx. 0.5mL).
+        <b>Usage:</b> We suggest 1/2 dropper twice a day (approx. 0.5mL).
 Each bottle has approximately 30 servings.</p>

         <p>

-        Ingredients: Our VG Cloud Tinctures consist of Cannabidiol (CBD), Vegetable Glycerin, Propylene Glycol, Natural and/or artificial flavoring.</p>
+        <b>Ingredients:</b> Our VG Cloud Tinctures consist of Cannabidiol (CBD), Vegetable Glycerin, Propylene Glycol, Natural and/or artificial flavoring.</p>

         <p>